jdreaver/rust-os/README.md

     - Make typed page sizes like the x86_64 crate does
   - Add support for huge pages in `map_to`, and then use them for both the heap and mapping physical memory
   - Map all physical memory starting at `0xffff_8000_0000_0000`.
 Limine just does 4 GiB, but make sure to do it all.
+    - Keep the first page at 0x0 unmapped though!
   - Free all levels of page tables that are no longer in use (including the top level!) like when all entries are no longer in use.
 This must be done recursively up the tree.
 This might be easier with a more general struct per page with reference counts, like Linux's `struct page`.
     - A less general and simpler problem is freeing an entire page table, like when a process exits.
 When we do this though we have to ensure we don't free the kernel pages, just the user process pages!
   - Make our own `PhysAddr` and don't allow it to be converted to a pointer via `as_ptr()` (the x86_64 one doesn't have this btw)